-Jeff Cohn, the winemaker, got his start in the industry almost 20 years ago.
+Jeff Cohn, got his start in the industry almost 20 years ago.
 As an intern at Boordy Vineyards in Maryland, he drove an hour and half each way to prune vines in frigid weather, pick grapes in stifling heat, and scrub everything from barrels to floors.

 Long before he began his winemaking career he received an associate degree in culinary arts from Johnson & Wales University, and a bachelor’s degree in hospitality management from Florida International University.

 Jeff had always loved the hospitality industry, and as he worked through several high profile positions after college he found his passion for wine steadily growing.
 The more he learned, the more he wanted to learn, until he realized that becoming a winemaker was his ultimate goal.
 The job at Boordy was a deciding factor in the trajectory of his career -- in spite of all the scrubbing.

 With the encouragement and support of his family, Jeff moved to California in 1993 to follow his dream.
 He earned his master’s degree in agriculture chemistry, with an emphasis on enology, from California State University, Fresno in 1996.
 It was here that Jeff discovered French winemaking techniques and the concept of terroir.
 "The flavor profile was so different than anything else I had ever tried," he says of the first Chateauneuf-du-Pape he tried in school.
 "It was a shocker.
 To go from tasting only single varietals to a blend really opened my eyes."